codedman/100-days-of-code/r1-log.md

 ### R1D2

 Still on the basics of HTML.
 Completed 9/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move!!

+### R1D3

+Still on the basics of HTML.
+Completed 14/28 of the Basic HTML and HTML5 section of the freecodecamp curriculum.We move!!